cloudfoundry/diego-design-notes/ssh-access-and-policy.md

 ssh -p <ssh-port> cf:<app-guid>/<instance-index>@<ssh-domain>
 ```

 The password is a UAA-issued authorization code for a user authorized to modify that app, such as a user with the SpaceDeveloper role in the app's space.
-Such a code can be obtained via the Diego-SSH plugin's `get-ssh-code` command, or directly from the UAA `/oauth/authorize` endpoint.
+Such a code can be obtained via the CF CLI's `ssh-code` command, or directly from the UAA `/oauth/authorize` endpoint.

 Transferring files with `scp` is invoked similarly, although the user name must be specified with the `-o` flag because of the `:` character present in it.
 For example, to copy a file out of the instance, run